reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 }
 ```
 Here we have defined a route in Java DSL which splits the incoming message (collection of order lines) into individual order line items.
-Each order line item is sent to the `calculatePrice` method of `PricingService` class to compute the price of the items .
+Each order line item is sent to the `calculatePrice` method of the `PricingService` class to compute the price of the items.

-Next we have tied up an aggregator after the split step.
+Next, we have tied up an aggregator after the split step.
 The aggregator implements the `AggregationStrategy` interface and our aggregation logic is inside the overridden `aggregate()` method.
-In the `aggregate()` method, we take each of the order line item and consolidate them into a single `order` object.
+In the `aggregate()` method, we take each of the order line items and consolidate them into a single `order` object.

 ## Consuming the Route with Splitter Aggregator Pattern from REST Styled DSL
 Let us next use the REST styled DSL in Apache Camel to define REST APIs with the HTTP verbs like GET, POST, PUT, and, DELETE.
 The actual REST transport is leveraged by using Camel REST components such as Netty HTTP, Servlet, and others that have native REST integration.